valencik/mastersAPSC/documents/thesis/thesis.md

 Table: The nine legal record identifiers from the Nuclear Science References Coding Manual @winchell2007nuclear. {#tbl:NSRidentifiers}

 The `<KEYNO   >` field is a unique key number assigned to each NSR entry.
-When a particular entry was added to the database or last modified is encoded in the `<HISTORY >` field.
+The data on which a particular entry was added to the database or last modified is encoded in the `<HISTORY >` field.
 The `<CODEN   >` and `<REFRENCE>` fields contain information about the journal or other type of resource the document came from.
 The `<AUTHORS >` field is a comma separated list of author names.
-The author list is the key component in doing any sort of graph analysis of the data.
+The author list is one of the key relational components of the data, establishing links betweeen papers and other authors.
 The `<TITLE   >` field is a free text field representing the title of the reference with a custom set of abbreviations for special characters like Greek letters.
-These abbreviations are detailed in the NSR coding manual, and have been translated to their \LaTeX counterparts in this work.
+These abbreviations are detailed in the NSR coding manual @winchell2007nuclear.
+In this work, the abbreviations have been translated to \LaTeX.
-The `<DOI     >` field contains the digital object identifier code that uniquely links to the source document.
+The `<DOI     >` field contains the digital object identifier code that uniquely links to the source document's metadata.
+While not strictly necessary, the DOI often has a URL associated with it that links to the source document on the website of the publishing journal @wiki-DOI.
-The two fields, `<KEYWORDS>` and `<SELECTRS>` have the most structure and require special attention which is given in section [Keyword Abstracts](#keyword-abstracts).
+The two fields, `<KEYWORDS>` and `<SELECTRS>` have the most structure and require special attention which is given in Section [Keyword Abstracts](#keyword-abstracts).

 %- NSR to JSON
 Transforming the NSR data to JSON is possible with a series of search and replace commands using regular expressions.
-This series of search and replace commands are recorded in the Perl[^why-perl] script parseNSRtoJSON.pl in the data directory.
+The commands are recorded in the Perl[^why-perl] script `parseNSRtoJSON.pl` available at [github.com/valencik/mastersAPSC](https://github.com/valencik/mastersAPSC).
 The result of the scripts is a file with a valid JSON structure for each NSR entry.

 [^why-perl]: Perl is used here as it remains one of the best RegEx implementations, and allowed for scripts that read as a simple ordered list of transformations to apply.

 The data representation is the result of careful consideration of the types of queries to be made on the data.
-The data schema uses data types that best reflect out the data will be used.
+The data schema uses data types that best reflect how the data will be used.
 For example, with data spanning 120 years, it is helpful to filter the data based on a numeric year value.
-As such the `year` value in the data schema will be an integer.
+As such the `year` value in the data schema is an integer.
-Therefore we construct a simple query to get all the entries from the 1970's.
+Allowing the construction of a simple query to get all the entries from a given year range.
+Example code to retrieve all NSR entries from the 1970's is given in Snippet \ref{blk:NSR1970s}.

 ``` {#blk:NSR1970s .python caption="Python code to get all NSR entries from 1970 to 1979." fontsize=\small baselinestretch=1}
 import pymongo